CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ## Exercise 2: Implementing Hyper-V VM protection by using Azure Site Recovery vault

+In this exercise, you will focus on protecting virtual machines running on Hyper-V. You will prepare your infrastructure, enable replication, and perform failover operations using Azure Site Recovery.

 ### Task 1: Implement an Azure recovery site

+In this task, you will be setting up a recovery site by creating a virtual network and configuring its subnet.
+You will also set up a storage account with the necessary configuration to ensure proper communication with Azure Site Recovery.

 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, use the **Search resources, services, and docs** text box in the toolbar to search for and select **Virtual networks**, and on the **Virtual networks** page, select **+ Create**.
 1. On the **Basics** tab of the **Create virtual network** page, specify the following settings (leave others with their default values) and select **IP Addresses (5)**: